deveel/deveel.ocm.openapi-docs/index.md

 Please note that you will find a mix of technical details (eg. _how to authenticate the client applications_, _the format of the messages_, _how to create a channel_, etc.) and conceptual definitions: given the current scarcity of resources, we cannot provide dedicated spaces for the business aspects and the technology aspects, that will eventually be separated.

-> :warning: **Note**: The platform is currently under development, that reflects in the changeable nature of the documentation provided in these pages
+> **Note**: The platform is currently under development, that reflects in the changeable nature of the documentation provided in these pages

 ## Concepts